Heater Voltage of tubes

 Overheating.
 Yes we all know, that is not good.
 Let me explain the meaning of 5V +/-5%, when the data sheet writes so.
 To understand that, just look at those questions:

 Under heating.
-It says in the data sheet 5V +/- 5%, under heating. will have similar problem behavior.
-So at -6% is not possible, otherwise the data sheet would have said so.
-At under heating, the tube will give up on you, much sooner as you like.
-The difference between over- and under heating is, with under heating problems come MUCH faster.
-So after 50...100 hours, the tube may already get bad.
+It says in the data sheet 5V +/- 5%, under heating will also cause defects.
+So, -6% is not possible, otherwise the data sheet would have said so.
+At under heating, the tube will give up on you, much sooner as with over heating.
+The difference with over heating is, problems with under heating come a lot faster, and heavier, somewhere at or below 500 hours.

-Interesting, with under heating., the tubes will often recover for the greater part of it, when heater voltage is corrected.
-Whereas with overheating however the damage is lifetime loss, and what is lost, is lost.
+With under heating, the tubes however will often recover for the greater part of it, when heater voltage is corrected.
+Whereas with overheating damage is permanent.

-This is the reason, why heater voltage tolerance is always written so clearly in the data sheet, at it's first page.
+This is the reason, why heater voltage tolerance is always written so clearly in the data sheet, at it's first page, in a large box.

 Slow start of heaters.
 Actually this ok, BUT..... only if there is no anode current.
 If you never heard about this requirement, don't ask other amateurs.
 Better ask specialists, like those who build tubes, for instance.

 Note, switch off abruptly is JUST AS bad, and the reason for unexplained heater breakage.
 But many of those module makers never heard of this.
-They do their 'great job' in slow start, but just within 4 seconds is fine.
-But, stupidly, when it comes to slow ramp down, which would be SO EXCELLENT (provided anode current is off), they never heard of it, and just switch off the tube radical.
+They do their 'great job' in slow start, But then, stupidly, when it comes to slow ramp down, which would be SO EXCELLENT (provided anode current is off), they never heard of it, and just switch off the whole unit off: Bang!
+So the heater cools down fast, and breaks one day.

 This page is about Errorz and Misstakes.
 Here is another one: